Freshpet Nature’s Fresh Dog Food in pouches receives the Advisor’s top rating of 5 stars.

 |Estimated Nutrient Content|

 |Calorie Weighted Basis||37%||52%||11%|

 The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third ingredient includes carrots.
+The second ingredient includes carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.